 It’s the season for confusing mailings about voting from sources other than our office.
 If you receive mail that says you aren’t registered to vote, that may or may not be accurate.
 Political parties and non-profit groups don’t always have correct information about who is or isn’t registered, and they are sending out mailers that can be confusing.
 Voters who aren’t sure of their voter registration status, can visit Mi.gov/Vote or contact our office at (616) 531-3030 or email firstname.lastname@example.org.

 From now until February 27, 2024 our residents will likely be receiving a lot of mail encouraging absentee voting from a variety of sources.
 Voters who are not sure if they have already submitted an application for this election, can check Mi.gov/Vote Voters can use applications from any source or apply online at Mi.gov/Vote Applications require the voter's signature, which will be verified at our office.

 If you receive a mailing about voting, check the return address to see who sent it out.
 Submitting duplicate applications creates extra work for our staff when we are already very busy preparing for the election.
 We appreciate voters “considering the source” of confusing mail.

 The Grandville City Clerks Office is open Monday, Tuesday, Thursdays 8 AM - 5 PM, Wednesday 8 Am - 6:30 PM and Friday 8 AM - 12 PM to assist with your election questions.

 AFTER HOURS DROP bOX

 Applications AND ballots can be returned to the white drop box located in the parking lot of City Hall.
 This box is secure and under 24 hour video surveillance.
-It is checked multiple times throughout the day and over the weekend.
+It is checked multiple times throughout the day up until 8:00 PM on election Day.